microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

 ### Setting up the Environment
 ### Task 1: Create an Azure service principal with Azure CLI
 Ansible includes a suite of modules for interacting with Azure Resource Manager, giving you the tools to easily create and orchestrate infrastructure on the Microsoft Azure Cloud.
 Using the Azure Resource Manager modules requires authenticating with the Azure API.
-In this lab you will use Azure service principal for authentication.
+In this lab, you will use Azure service principal for authentication.

 1. Login to the [Azure portal](https://portal.azure.com).